smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_FR.md

       x-ngsi:
         type: Property
     stop_time_update:
-      description: 'Additional information on the vehicle that is serving this trip.'
+      description: Additional information on the vehicle that is serving this trip.
       properties:
         arrival:
           description: 'Property.
 If schedule_relationship is empty or SCHEDULED, either arrival or departure must be provided within a StopTimeUpdate - both fields cannot be empty. arrival and departure may both be empty when schedule_relationship is SKIPPED.
 If schedule_relationship is NO_DATA, arrival and departure must be empty.'